-304. Curriculum, Philosophy, and Instructional Methods of Teaching in the Middle School (3 hours)
+304. Curriculum, Philosophy, and Instructional Methods of Teaching in the Middle Grades (3 hours)

-This course provides an overview of the middle school methods, concepts, philosophies and overall curriculum considerations.
-The course will include a study of the development of middle school education and will provide in-depth understanding of team teaching, interdepartmental/ interdisciplinary planning and teaching, advisory programs, block scheduling, and cooperative and exploratory learning.
+This course provides an overview of the middle grades methods, concepts, philosophies and overall curriculum considerations.
+The course will include a study of the development of middle grades education and will provide in-depth understanding of team teaching, interdepartmental/interdisciplinary planning and teaching, advisory programs, block scheduling, and cooperative and exploratory learning.
+This course will include 10 hours of field experience.
 Prerequisites: ED 290.

-316. Methods for Teaching English in Middle and Secondary School (4 hours)
+316. Methods for Teaching English in Middle Grades and Secondary School (4 hours) Second Semester

-Methods, techniques, and issues related to teaching middle school and secondary English.
+Methods, techniques, and issues related to teaching middle grades and secondary English.
 Emphasis will be placed on learning theories, instructional methods, classroom management strategies, assessment alternatives, lesson and unit planning, and integrating technology.
 This course will include 40 hours of field experience.
 Prerequisites: ED 290, 304.